 St Paul’s Shadwell is a Jesus loving, vibrant, outward looking church in the heart of east London with a bold vision to ‘Make Disciples’, ‘Transform Communities’, and ‘Plant Churches’.

-Reignited by a church plant from HTB in 2005, the congregation grew and began planting churches itself.
-These include 4 significant plants into St Peter’s Bethnel Green, All Hallows Bow, St Luke’s Millwall and Christ Church Spitalfields.
+Reignited by a church plant from Holy Trinity Brompton in 2005, the congregation grew and began planting churches itself.
+These include 4 significant plants into St Peter’s Bethnal Green, All Hallows Bow, St Luke’s Millwall and Christ Church Spitalfields.

 You can read more about our recent adventures in church planting in the independently commissioned report:

-Currently we are excited to be praying for and cheering on five incredible leaders that we had the privilege of sending out last summer to be trained up as ordained church leaders.
+Currently we are excited to be praying for and cheering on six incredible leaders that we had the privilege of sending out to be trained up as ordained church leaders.

 This is the kind of stuff that we’re passionate about – sharing the love of Jesus with our community and seeing Jesus’ church grow and flourish in east London and beyond.